 John Lowe, RN, PhD, FAAN (2023)

-Dr. Lowe developed and studies interventions for the prevention and reduction of substance use and other risk behaviors among Native American and Indigenous youth and young adults.
+Dr. Lowe is a professor and Joseph Blades Centennial Memorial Professorship Chair at the University of Texas at Austin.
+Dr. Lowe has developed and studies interventions for the prevention and reduction of substance use and other risk behaviors among Native American and Indigenous youth and young adults.
 These studies and other health programs are guided models that Dr. Lowe developed which include the Cherokee Self-Reliance, Native Self-Reliance, and Native-Reliance Models.
 Dr. Lowe also developed the first manualized Talking Circle evidence-based intervention to reduce substance use and other risk behaviors among Native American and Indigenous people.
 Dr. Lowe was the first Native American man to be inducted as a fellow in the American Academy of Nursing.

 Dr. Peragallo Montano became the seventh dean of the School of Nursing at the University of North Carolina at Chapel Hill in January 2017.
 Formerly dean and professor of the University of Miami School of Nursing and Health Studies, she is an internationally recognized nurse scientist specializing in health disparities and culturally competent interventions with minority populations.
 She has devoted her career to improving the health status of minorities and other medically underserved groups.
 A former Robert Wood Johnson Clinical Nurse Scholar at the University of Pennsylvania, Dr. Peragallo Montano received her Doctor of Public Health from the University of Texas, her Master of Science in Nursing from West Virginia University, and her Bachelor of Science in Nursing from the University of Chile.
 She is a fellow of the American Academy of Nursing, a member of Sigma Theta Tau International Honor Society of Nursing, and an inductee of the International Nurse Researcher Hall of Fame.